Harrell18W/schedule-keeper/docs/using-slack-bot.md

 After selecting a customer (if not given in command), a reply will be sent with two buttons:
 * Clock Out: Signal that you have stopped working with the customer
-* Cancel: Delete this session from the database (aka undo)
+* Cancel Clockin: Delete this session from the database (aka undo)

+## /clockintt

+Same as /clockout (above), but will automatically add travel time to the job.
+This is used the same way as /clockin.

 ## /clockout